nirajdevpandey/Ask_me_anything-chatbot/README.md

 lib_check()
 ```
 If you get the message saying `congratualtions` then you are good to go else follow the instructions to install correct library
 versions.
-One way could  be to go to follow following processes.
+One way could  be to follow following instructions.

 ```
 git clone git@github.com:nirajdevpandey/Ask_me_anything-chatbot.git